Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Learning path estimation through conditional neural SDEs

 \section{Learning path estimation through conditional neural SDEs}

-We now present a practical algorithm for amortized approximation of the pathwise filter and the posterior path law.
-Motivated by the theoretical result that the posterior path measure is induced by a controlled diffusion, we propose to learn this optimal control using a variational objective.
-By Proposition~\ref{prop: control},we choose a parameterized family $u_\theta(t,x,y)$ (e.g. a neural network), define the controlled process, and minimize the free-energy upper bound (an ELBO analogue on path space) in \eqref{eq: Pi-obj}. {Note that in traditional filtering methods, albeit the non-observability of the signal process, the signal dynamics or the transition function is given.
-In contrast, we simultaneously perform a dynamical generative model for the signal dynamics, as well as the nonlinear filtering to approximate the posterior paths, conditioning on noisy observations. }
+We present a practical algorithm for learning an amortized approximation of the pathwise filter and the posterior path law solved in the last section. {As shown in Theorem~\ref{thm: pathcontrol}, the pathwise filtering problem can be interpreted as constructing a feedback drift correction that transports a reference diffusion toward the conditional law determined by the observation path $y$.
+We thus consider a parametrized family of conditional laws given observation paths $y$ to approximate $\Pi^y$.} Note that in traditional filtering methods, albeit the non-observability of the signal process, the signal dynamics or the transition function is given.
+In contrast, we simultaneously learn a dynamical generative model for the signal evolution and variational approximation to its posterior path law given noisy observations.
+Throughout this section, we discretize at times $0=t_0<\dots<t_N=T$ and write the signal path on the grid as $X_{0:N}:=(X_{t_k})_{k=0}^N$.